 Some searches provided with Enterprise Security do not work on buckets with reduced TSIDX files.

-|Forwarder Audit panel: Event Count Over Time by Host||-30d||Set the TSIDX retention to a value greater then the time range.|
+|Forwarder Audit panel: Event Count Over Time by Host||-30d||Set the TSIDX retention to a value greater than the time range.|

-|Saved Search: Audit - Event Count Over Time By Top 10 Hosts||-30d||Set the TSIDX retention to a value greater then the time range.|
+|Saved Search: Audit - Event Count Over Time By Top 10 Hosts||-30d||Set the TSIDX retention to a value greater than the time range.|

 |Saved Search: Audit - Events Per Day - Lookup Gen||-1d||Set the TSIDX retention to a value greater than the default time range.|